Jhachhavi0225/Adidas-Sales-Analysis-Power-bi/README.md

 · ⚙️ Interactive Filtering: Use slicers for Year, Quarter, Month, Region, and Product Category to slice the data dynamically.

 ---

-🛠️ Built With
+ ## 🛠️ Built With
 · Microsoft Power BI Desktop – For data modeling, DAX, and visualization · Power Query – For data extraction, transformation, and loading (ETL) · DAX (Data Analysis Expressions) – For creating calculated columns and measures

-Turn Data into Decisions.

-A clean, interactive Power BI dashboard that visualizes sales performance, customer behavior, and product trends to uncover actionable business insights.

 ---

-🎯 What It Does

-· 📈 Tracks KPIs: Sales, Profit, Quantity, & Margin.
-· 🗺️ Geo-Analysis: See sales performance across regions.
-· 📅 Time Intelligence: Analyze trends over months & years.
-· 🧩 Drills Down: Explore data by product, customer, and region.
+## 👩‍💻 Developed by Jhachhavi
+## Data Analyst | Visual Storyteller

+---